jdurstewitz/homelab-project-/01 repurposed laptop - sever/README.md

 - Repurposing legacy hardware for practical use

 ## What's next
-Planning to expand this server's role by adding a Windows Server VM for Active Directory labbing (see Project 3).
+Planning to expand this server's role by adding a Windows Server VM for Active Directory labbing.